This guide assumes you are familiar with Alerts already. If not, please review API Monitors & Alerts

 Channels: Select the channels you would like to send the alert notifications to such as an email channel or Slack channel.
 If you already have channels created, you may select one here.
 If not you will need to set up new channels via the New Channel button.

 Moesif supports two types of alerts.
-Static alerts which are threshold based and dynamic alerts which is leverages Moesif’s anomaly detection and your historical trendlines for the metric.
+Static alerts enable you to define a specific threshold for when to trigger an alert.
+Whereas dynamic alerts leverages Moesif’s anomaly detection and triggers alerts when the metric deviates from the historical trendline.

-Static alerts are a simple alerts which enables you to set a specific threshold for your metric.
+Static alerts are simple alerts that trigger when your metric reaches your defined threshold for your metric.
 The alert will trigger once your metric (such as Event Count) reaches your threshold.
-Moesif supports both Greater Than and Less Than operators.

 Dynamic alerts leverages Moesif’s anomaly detection which learns the trend line from historical data and alerts when the metric looks abnormal.
 This is very helpful when the metric varies drastically which would normally make static alerting impossible.